Announcing Privacy Hub and the Future of Privacy-Preserving Technologies

 What the future holds

-One of the biggest challenges for the health industry is how to connect data across institutions safely to enable the use of data at scale.
-To accomplish this goal, organizations will need to utilize multiple privacy-preserving approaches: redaction and hashing today, but ultimately frontier technologies as well like differential privacy, multi-party computing, and homomorphic encryption.
-These different technologies can be deployed as part of a holistic privacy toolkit, fit for the analysis and workflow at hand.
+One of the biggest challenges for the health industry is how to connect health data across institutions safely to enable the use of health data at scale.
+To accomplish this goal, organizations will need to utilize multiple privacy-preserving approaches: redaction and hashing today, but ultimately frontier technologies as well, such as differential privacy, multi-party computing, and homomorphic encryption.
+These different technologies can be deployed as part of a holistic patient privacy toolkit, fit for the analysis and workflow at hand.

-In this future, everyone wins: the healthcare system gets smarter, privacy protections are strengthened and, most importantly, patients have better outcomes.
+In this future, everyone wins: the healthcare system gets smarter, patient privacy protections are strengthened and, most importantly, patient outcomes improve.